 I myself have never really had a thing.
 I mean, sure, people occasionally give me notary memorabilia, and some of my friends do have a habit of presenting me with devil-themed lapel pins, but I’m not sure how I’d feel about that as a lifelong signature.

-When I got stuck with the nickname Thumper, I thought maybe that would become my new thing, especially since one of the Misfits immediately gave me a Thumper plush toy to commemorate my rebaptism.
+When I got stuck with the nickname Thumper, I thought maybe that would become my new thing, especially since my Misfits brother Dusty immediately gave me a Thumper plush toy to commemorate my rebaptism.
 (He sits on my bed as we speak, sporting an armband I fashioned out of a leather cock ring, and he is precious as fuck.
 The stuffed toy is sitting on my bed, that is.
-Not the Misfit.
+Not Dusty.
 That would be a boundary issue.)
 I decided to announce my thing to the world on Halloween, and I showed up to the Forge that night in a Thumper T-shirt appropriate for the festival in question:

 The T-shirt garnered way more attention than I thought it would, and it quickly became my favorite garment, eliciting compliments wherever I wore it.
 It was while I was in Los Angeles visiting Ben over New Year’s, and some dude at a bar was gushing over it, that I realized why I get as big of a kick out of the shirt as I do.
 And then my thing hit me.

 You know, I really could be phrasing a lot of stuff in this post differently.
 I see that now.